TomasMikula/libretto/docs/basics.md

 In Scala representation, however, we have to specify the type of in-port and the type of outport.
 There is a special fake port type, `One`, through which there is no flow of information in either direction.

-We can declare the above two blocks as
+We can declare the above two components as

 ```scala
 val f: One -⚬ A